shoelace-style/shoelace/source/docs/customizing.md

 **Semantic markup is strongly encouraged.** Custom components should use the most appropriate elements and the minimal amount of markup required.

-**Keep everything together.** Each component should be in its own folder along with its stylesheets, scripts, and documentation.
+**Keep things together.** Each component should be in its own folder along with its stylesheets, scripts, and documentation.
 Components can use core variables, but they shouldn’t depend on other components’ styles or scripts to work.
 This makes it easier to add or remove components from your app without worrying about dependencies.